MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - Atlsd.lib, atlsn.lib, and atlsnd.lib are removed.
 Atls.lib no longer has character-set dependencies or code that's specific for debug/release.
 Because it works the same for Unicode/ANSI and debug/release, only one version of the library is required.

 - ATL/MFC Trace tool is removed together with the ATL DLL, and the tracing mechanism is simplified.
-The CTraceCategory constructor now takes one parameter (the category name), and the TRACE macros call the CRT debug reporting functions.
+The `CTraceCategory` constructor now takes one parameter (the category name), and the TRACE macros call the CRT debug reporting functions.

 ## Visual C++ 2012 Breaking Changes

 ### Compiler

-- The /Yl compiler option has changed.
+- The `/Yl` compiler option has changed.
 By default, the compiler uses this option, which can lead to LNK2011 errors under certain conditions.
 For more information, see [/Yl (Inject PCH Reference for Debug Library)](../build/reference/yl-inject-pch-reference-for-debug-library.md).

-- In code that's compiled by using /clr, the enum class keyword defines a C++11 enum, not a common language runtime (CLR) enum.
+- In code that's compiled by using `/clr`, the **enum** class keyword defines a C++11 enum, not a common language runtime (CLR) enum.
 To define a CLR enum, you must be explicit about its accessibility.

 - Use the template keyword to explicitly disambiguate a dependent name (C++ Language Standard compliance).
 In the following example, the highlighted template keyword is mandatory to resolve the ambiguity.
 For more information, see [Name Resolution for Dependent Types](../cpp/name-resolution-for-dependent-types.md).